zhiqian93/good-morning/README.md

 Issues:

-    FinancialsDownloader returns an array, but not convertable to DataFrame because of tuples IT ACTUALLY RETURNS A DICT
+    FinancialsDownloader returns an array, but not convertable to DataFrame because of tuples IT ACTUALLY RETURNS A DICT, keys are: income_statement
+    balance_sheet
+    cash_flow
+    period_range
+    fiscal_year_end
+    currency

+Use ".get(keys)" or simply "[keys]" to get the values